MeerKatnip/Portfolio/packages/agency-blog/content/blog/style-test/index.md

 ---
-title: A Full and Comprehensive Style Test
+title: PetMatch App
-date: '2019-05-26'
+date: "2020-06-10"
-tags: ['hello', 'markdown']
+tags: ["API", "Mustache", "JavaScript"]
-cover: './preview.png'
+cover: "./petmatchhome.png"
 ---

+PetMatch App

 An Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term.
 The machines of the industrial world finally took over the handicrafts.